 Where to Begin?

-Medicare health insurance plans are required to provide an Annual Notice of Change (ANOC) to participants in Medicare prescription-drug and Advantage plans each year.
+Medicare Advantage and Part D prescription drug plans are required to provide participants with an Annual Notice of Change (ANOC) each year.
 These are mailed in late September and detail any material changes in coverage for the coming year.
 The notice contains information specific to your plan and serves as a good baseline for comparison shopping.

 Next, compile a list of medical providers and medications and compare it to the ANOC.
 If coverage for a medication you take is not included, or a physician has dropped out of your Advantage plan network, the statement will reflect this.
-For those seniors that are shopping for a stand alone drug plan- with or without a Medigap plan- make use of the Plan Finder tool on Medicare.gov.
-This tool compares plans based on the drugs you take and the local pharmacy of your choice, including mail order pharmacies.
+For those seniors that are shopping for a stand-alone drug plan- with or without a Medicare Supplement plan- make use of the Plan Finder tool on Medicare.gov.
+This tool compares plans based on the drugs you take and the local pharmacy of your choice, including online pharmacies.

 Review the Basics

-- Original Medicare: is a fee-for-service model where the government pays your health care providers directly for your Part A (hospitalization) and/or Part B (medical) services.
+- Original Medicare is a fee-for-service model where the government pays your health care providers directly for your Part A (hospitalization) and/or Part B (medical) services.
 Most people receive Part A benefits without paying a premium and have their Part B premiums deducted directly from their Social Security check.
-While premiums are modest- $121.80 per month for most Part B recipients- Original Medicare includes deductibles and coinsurance costs that quickly add up.
-For this reason, many people enroll in a Medicare Supplement Insurance or Medicare Advantage plan to defray these costs.
+While premiums are modest- $134.00 per month for most Part B recipients- Original Medicare includes deductibles and coinsurance costs that quickly add up.
+For this reason, many people enroll in a Medicare Supplement Insurance plan to defray these costs.

-Enrollees in Original Medicare can purchase a Medicare Supplement (Medigap) plan, and/or stand alone drug plan, and those with an Advantage Plan can switch plans.
+Enrollees in Original Medicare can purchase a Medicare Supplement (Medigap) plan, and/or stand-alone drug plan, and those with an Advantage Plan can switch plans.
 Those with Original Medicare may also switch to an Advantage plan.
 It’s important to note that Medicare Supplement (Medigap) and Medicare Advantage plans are not designed to work together and federal law does not provide you the right to purchase a Medigap insurance policy.
-In other words, you shouldn’t have both plans and your health may preclude you from purchasing a Medigap policy.
+In other words, you should not have both plans and your health may preclude you from purchasing a Medigap policy outside of your initial enrollment period.
 For those with Advantage plans that wish to switch to Original Medicare, you may do so during the Medicare Advantage Disenrollment Period (MADP) that runs from January 1st to February 14th.
-Moving from an Advantage plan to Original Medicare can be tricky, so to avoid gaps in coverage you should contact 1- 800-MEDICARE (1-800-633-4227).
+Moving from an Advantage plan to Original Medicare can be tricky, so to avoid gaps in coverage you should contact 1-800-MEDICARE (1-800-633-4227).
 The representatives can help you confirm the rules in your state and the enrollment period that should be used.
 Finally, those that wish to enroll in a Medicare Advantage Medical Savings Account (MSA), are generally only able to do so during Fall open enrollment.